unstoppabledomains/dev-docs/login-with-unstoppable/client-analytics.md

 The logged-in user chart visualizes the daily login sessions, sorted by preset or custom date ranges.

 In the **Chart options** menu, you can:
-- Enable **Show Humanity Check Users** to add logged in domains with Humanity Check completed to the chart in green.
+- Enable **Show Humanity Check Users** to add users with Humanity Check completed to the chart in green.
 - **Toggle Column Chart** to change from the default area chart to a column chart.
 - Enable **Currently Logged-in Users Only** to display only current login sessions.